prashant6793/hello-World/README.md

 # hello-World
 This is a demo repo, created to Learn Git
-Name : Prashant Shukla
+Name : Prashant Shukla ;
-Id : In199
+Id : In199 ;
-Company : SendInBlue
+Company : SendInBlue ;
-Location : Noida, U.P.
+Location : Noida, U.P. ;
+Skills : Testing, Database, java